-- Annual shareholder return of 14.7% - GAAP revenue increased 19% to \$5.78 billion and organic revenue increased 9% - Adjusted EBITDA increased by 22% to \$2.21 billion and adjusted EBITDA margin improved 90 basis points to 38.2% - Adjusted operating cash flow increased 20% to \$1.87 billion and adjusted free cash flow increased 19% to \$1.80 billion - · Net debt decreased \$1.7 billion - We made strategic adjustments to our portfolio of businesses, entering into agreements to divest our CIVCO Radiotherapy, TransCore and Zetec businesses pursuant to which we received \$3.15 billion in pre-tax proceeds, of which \$110 million was received in 2021 - · Our annual dividend increased by 10%, increasing for the 29th consecutive year - (1) This financial information is presented on a continuing operations basis and an adjusted (non-GAAP) basis.
+- Annual shareholder return of negative 11.6%, compared to negative 18.1% for the S&P 500 - GAAP revenue increased 11% to \$5.37 billion and organic revenue increased 9% - Adjusted EBITDA increased by 12% to \$2.17 billion and adjusted EBITDA margin improved 20 basis points to 40.4% - Adjusted operating cash flow was \$1.56 billion and adjusted free cash flow was \$1.49 billion - We successfully executed our divestiture strategy to reduce the cyclicality and asset intensity of our enterprise by divesting majority control of 16 industrial businesses and divesting our TransCore and Zetec businesses - Our annual dividend increased by 10%, increasing for the 30th consecutive year - (1) This financial information is presented on a continuing operations basis and an adjusted (non-GAAP) basis.
 A reconciliation from non-GAAP financial measures to the most comparable GAAP measure and other related information is available in "Appendix A-Reconciliations".